-- Revegetation sites on private land must be fenced to exclude stock as required to enable establishment and maintenance of revegetation. - All seed must be of species indigenous to the area, with preference for local provenance seed.
-Where revegetation is establishing an area of mixed native species fodder, non-local Australian native species may be considered.
-Please discuss with PHCC NRM Officer. - Use of seed of known provenance and quality from an accredited seed collector/supplier is strongly encouraged. - Seed mixes are to be prepared and distributed according to soil type and topography. - Composition of seed species to be a minimum of 60% shrubs and to include a minimum of 20 species in most settings.
+- Use of seed of known provenance and quality from an accredited seed collector/supplier is strongly encouraged. - Seed mixes are to be prepared and distributed according to soil type and topography. - Composition of seed species to be a minimum of 60% shrubs and to include a minimum of 20 species in most settings.
 Minimum seeding density is to be at least equivalent to 1,500 stems per ha (in areas where there is no vegetation).
-Where prior plantings and/or natural vegetation is occurring the seeding composition and rates are to be discussed with the PHCC NRM Officer. - Revegetation areas are to be free of weeds and vegetative material prior to broadcast of seed.
+Where prior plantings and/or natural vegetation is occurring the seeding composition and rates are to be discussed with the PHCC NRM Officer. - Revegetation areas are to be free of weeds and vegetative material prior to broadcast of seed. - Where possible the laying of brushing is recommended to reduce seed being eaten by birds.